 |CH||Channel number (taken from beacon packets).

-Note: sometimes packets from other channels are captured even if airodump-ng is not hopping, because of radio interference.
+Note: sometimes packets from other channels are captured even if airodump-ng is not hopping, because of radio interference or overlapping channels.

 |CIPHER||The cipher detected.
 One of CCMP, WRAP, TKIP, WEP, WEP40, or WEP104.
 Not mandatory, but TKIP is typically used with WPA and CCMP is typically used with WPA2.
 WEP40 is displayed when the key index is greater then 0.
 The standard states that the index can be 0-3 for 40bit and should be 0 for 104 bit.|